Curriculum & Instruction

 Each school in District 95 is equipped with a newly upgraded Literacy/Learning and Innovation Hub.
 Each Hub is managed by a Library Media Specialist, with the support of a library assistant.

 At the elementary school level, the Library Media Specialist delivers weekly classes aimed at cultivating library and research abilities, as well as skills in computer science and digital literacy.
+Every student in grades K-4 engages in computer science instruction through the Nationally Recognized Project Lead the Way (PLTW) curriculum.
+PLTW™ ensures students learn in creative and meaningful ways while also meeting Common Core State Standards (CCSS), Next Generation Science Standards (NGSS), and technology standards.
+The computer science-focused modules and emphasis on computational thinking develop students' problem-solving skills, logical-reasoning skills, and perseverance through lessons as they use devices to test their ideas.
 In addition, they deliver our elementary entrepreneurship program, FreshINCedu™, to all of our 5th graders.

 For middle and high school students, the Hub is an essential resource that supports both teachers and students with their curriculum.
-The Lake Zurich High School, in particular, boasts a newly refurbished two-story Learning and Innovation Hub.
-Here, a Learning and Innovation Specialist aids teachers and students in enhancing literacy, conducting research, and fostering innovation.
+Lake Zurich High School, in particular, boasts a newly refurbished two-story Learning and Innovation Hub.
+This hub includes a makerspace area that provides students with access to a variety of advanced tools and technologies, including 3D printers, a laser cutter, podcasting equipment, and AR/VR goggles.
+The space also offers BreakoutEDU kits, puzzles, games, and various consumable materials for creating and making.
+These resources are designed to foster creativity and innovation, offering students hands-on experience with cutting-edge equipment and engaging activities.
+A Learning and Innovation Specialist is available to aid teachers and students in enhancing literacy, conducting research, and developing innovative projects.
+The Hub also serves as a central location for presentations, meetings, and testing, as well as supporting various subjects from all departments.

 Across all education levels, we carefully select and verify materials to ensure they foster literacy and offer sufficient research resources for students.